VishalRawat10/TechEdify/README.md

 ---

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## 📞 Contact

-For questions or support, visit the [Contact Page](https://techedify.com/contact) or open an issue on GitHub.
+For questions or support, visit the [Contact Page](https://techedify.vercel.app/contact) or open an issue on GitHub.

 ---